 The cost per redeeming subscriber refers to the marketing spend on each conversion from a member of the target audience.
 Simply put, it measures the amount of money spent to acquire a customer.
-This can also be described as the cost of each lead in a marketing campaign, and it helps marketers understand whether or not their spending on the marketing budget is justified.
+This can also be described as the cost of each lead in a marketing campaign, and it helps marketers understand whether or not the SMS marketing pricing they budgeted for is justified.

-To calculate the cost per redeeming subscriber, you simply divide the cost of each SMS message by the conversion rate.
+To calculate the cost per redeeming subscriber, you simply divide the cost per SMS message by the conversion rate.

-This measure will help you understand whether you are earning enough money from a marketing campaign in comparison to what you are spending and how big or small the disparity between the two is.
+This measure will help you understand whether you are earning enough money from a marketing campaign in comparison to what you are spending in SMS fees and such, and how big or small the disparity between the two is.

 5. Calculating the growth rate

 The growth rate here refers to the growth in your company's subscriber list.
 A growing subscriber list represents that your brand is expanding its reach and getting in touch with more members of its target audience.
 It indicates that an increasing number of people are interested in hearing from you and knowing more about what you are offering.

 To measure your growth rate, you should find out the number of your current subscribers and, from that, subtract the number of your previous subscribers.
 The resulting number should then be divided by the number of previous subscribers.